INFORMATION & COSTING

 - A trust account slush fund is created for each horse and all accounts are paid by Proven Thoroughbreds which saves the syndicate endless administration fees that are charged when the supplier must distribute bills to each shareholder.

-- Levies are requested from owners typically quarterly (equating to approximately $600-800 for 5% shareholders) to replenish funds in the horse’s account.
+- Levies are requested from owners typically quarterly (approximately $600-800 for 5% shareholders) to replenish funds in the horse’s account.

 - For total transparency, itemised invoices detailing how funds have been dispensed are supplied with every levy request.